Knowledge Management

 Knowledge assets/ actionable knowledge products

 These are things that make knowledge useable in different contexts.
-Once we have had a conversation, we need to do something with the knowledge we have gathered to make it useful.
+Once we have had a conversation or conducted research, we need to do something with the knowledge we have gathered to make it useful.
 Clinical decision support tools are a good example for health, but also think of pathways, hand washing posters, health literacy cards.
 They can be simple or complex; can be human, structural or technological.

 Knowledge assets should: